Erotemic/shitspotter/README.rst

 Check back for updates, but because this is a personal project, it might take some time for it to fully drop.

+* 2023-03-11 - 305 new images.
+Many of these images are taken from a close up ground angle.
+I will continue to collect more in this way.
 * 2023-01-01 - Another batch of leafy images.
 * 2022-11-23 - We are thankful for more images 🦃
 * 2022-09-19 - Added more images (With an indoor triple! wow!
 Thanks sick dog!)